eagle840/killercoda-labs/workInProgress/dotnet-ef/step3.md

-# Get started with ASP.NET Core MVC WIP REMOVE???
+# MOVE TO OWN LAB ef and MVC

 ## MVC is complicated, should be it's own lab